Embedded In Nature: A Hilltop Art Facility By Japanese Artist Hiroshi Sugimoto

 In the Summer Solstice Observatory Gallery, the space is designed as a gallery and observation deck with seven of Sugimoto’s earliest and famed ‘Seascape’ works found, including the very first photograph in the series from 1980.
 The seven works are presented in a narrow hallway, with a wall of oya stone on one side and an opposing wall comprised of 37 large glass panes connected side by side with no support – for a completely column-free space.
 As a visually light structure, the cantilevered roof channels sunlight, as Sugimoto explains; “On the morning of the summer solstice, the sun’s rays rise from the sea and take several minutes to make their way down the full length of this space.”

 As quite the destination, Enoura Observatory can be reached via taxi or bus just 10 minutes from the local train station.
-Visitor numbers are stagnated throughout the day, ensuring that each guest has enough personal space and time to enjoy the area.
+Visitor numbers are kept to a maximum of 36 per two available time slots throughout the day, ensuring that each guest has three hours per visit and enough personal space and time to enjoy the full expanse of the site and artworks.

 Due to the spectacular location, it’s hard not to feel an emotional connection to the design and the surrounding landscape, undoubtedly experiential in any season.